aha-oretama/resume/ENGLISH_README.md

 #### SETI (Software Engineer, Tools and Infrasctructure) team: 2019/4 => 2020/9

 - Project Overview
-  - Improving productivity and quality in the re-architect project of the Mercari web (switching to the new web for every path)
+  - Improve productivity and quality in the re-architecture project of the Mercari web (switching to the new web for every path)
 - Achievements / Activities
   - Building a deployment pipeline.
-Also, build an environment for each PullRequet to improve testability.
+Also, building an environment for each pull request to improve testability.
   - Considering test automation strategy.
-Investigate and implemente the best quality assurance for the rearchitected project, which switches to the new web at every path.
+Investigate and implemente the best quality assurance for the re-architecture project, which switches to the new web at every path.
   - Developing sample code, test code and CI environment for Unit testing, Visual Regression testing with Applitools and E2E testing with WebdriverIO.
   - Experience in development with English communication.
 - Technology stack